New! Incognito Mode. Now you can hand-select who sees you on OkCupid. That means total control of your visibility.

 *it'd be way cool if you knew of some good sweaty local basement punk shows, too; I dig that

-You Stuff: you don’t mistake a laundry list of affectations for personality, or traffic in tumblrs broadcasting contempt for those who are disadvantaged; and, as would follow from that, left-leaning and hopefully a feminist to some degree (cuz I don't fux w/ dem Ann Coulter types); thoroughly enjoy the Onion and Colbert, aren't a wan agoraphobe, and are genuinely interested in, y’know, using this platform to meet people and stuff;
+You Stuff: you don’t mistake a laundry list of affectations for personality, or traffic in tumblrs broadcasting contempt for those who are disadvantaged; and, on a similar note, left-leaning and hopefully a feminist to some degree (cuz I don't fux w/ dem Ann Coulter types); thoroughly enjoy the Onion and Colbert, tip well (and don't believe the livelihood of servers and so on should depend on the personal judgment of customers), aren't a wan agoraphobe afraid of concerts and crowds, intend to ask AT LEAST one question about me on our hypothetical date, you got a big-ass bookshelf, and are genuinely interested in, y’know, using this platform to meet people and stuff;

 Message Stuff: and gosh, you've got something a tad more original to say than, "hey", "how's it going?", "cram me full of dick", or "hi :)"